Gene42/phenotips-niaid/README.md

 ## Project structure
 The project is structured as extensions on top of the core PhenoTips platform.
 Inside the ```distribution``` folder are distributions which provide pre-packaged installations of PhenoTips with the NIAID extensions already installed. *Because of an issue with the PhenoTips extension manager, extension XAR files still need to be installed manually when using these distributions.*
 **The project is currently based on PhenoTips 1.3-milestone-3**.
-Because of its modular nature, it can be
+Because of its modular nature, it can be made to work with newer versions of PhenoTips without substantial effort.

 ## Building
 1. Clone this repository